 Customers talking on their cell phones while ordering is certainly the most aggravating.
 This is so rude.
 I couldn't imagine doing this while I was ordering at a fast food place.
 Put the phone down.
 Come on.
 You specific people know who you are that always seem to be doing it.
 Just stop with the phone and don't be rude to me when you order.

 Customers who think they are better than me because I work at Subway is another bothersome topic.
 I am a full time college student studying civil engineering.
 I also happen to work at Subway.
 This job has given me a big wake up call in judging people by their job.
 I don't know their situation and neither do you.
 People who work at fast food places aren't always stupid.
 Many times they are, but not in every case.

+Pointing at the glass while telling me which vegetables you want.
+Oh my god.
+I know where each one is.
+I have been there since I was 15.
+I got it under control.
+Stop pointing and getting greasy finger prints on the glass.
 Making messes at the tables.
 I have cleaned up messes at tables that I would have had to work hard to make when I was 3 years old.
 These messes are often made by adults.
 I know I am a loser that works at Subway, but couldn't you have some respect for me and at least try to pick up after yourself a little bit?